 There are some great tools that help you plan and create moodboards.
 For style and shot inspiration I often use Pinterest and to layout a moodboard, I’ll use Canva.

 The dynamic of every shoot is different and they can get very complex.

 Clients who aren’t used to larger shoots tend not to understand that the photographer often plays a relatively little role in the whole process.

 For larger advertising campaigns, it’s not uncommon to find a combination of the following team members on board:

 Granted, unless it’s a massive production, you’re unlikely to find all of these crew members on set.
 However, it gives you an idea of many of the roles that can be involved during the creation of images.

-When I’m working with local clients, the majority of the time I’ll play the role of many of these crew members.
+When I’m working with local clients, the majority of the time I’ll play the role of many or all of these crew members.
 I’ll manage my own lighting, retouching, planning, and locations.
 If the client has a bigger budget, we can start to afford to bring on people that allows the photographer to do what they do best.

 There we go, now you know how to write the perfect photoshoot brief!

 It might seem overkill for some shoots and it maybe is.
 However, take out the bits you don’t need and you’ll arm your photographer with everything they need to know to make the most out of the shoot.

 If you need any help organising a shoot or still looking for the perfect photographer, feel free to get in touch.